-Around the grounds of the house, there’s plenty to see as well, with the former stables and outbuildings housing a separate attraction, the Museum of Childhood.
-This is deciated to the life and play of children in years gone by and is packed with period toys, some of which you can play with.
+Sudbury Hall has now been rebranded as ‘The Children’s Country House’ as it has always been a family home with children living here.
+As such, many of the rooms have now been tailored to interest children.
+There is a finding game to play in the guest bedroom, and toys in the long gallery.
+There’s also a photo booth in the long gallery which is great fun.
+It wasn’t just the kids who were using it!
+Around the grounds of the house, there’s plenty to see as well, with the former stables and outbuildings housing a separate museum attraction which is included in your admission ticket.
+This is dedicated to the life and play of children in years gone by and is packed with period toys, some of which you can play with.
 There’s also the chance to be a chimney sweep or a Victorian pupil in school.

 LOCATION & CONTACT